nutanix/libvfio-user/docs/vfio-user.rst

 * Indicate the index in the file descriptor array by the ``twin_socket.fd_index`` capability field in the reply, so the client can identify the correct file descriptor to use.

+A client requesting twin-socket mode must examine the capabilities in the reply to check for the ``twin_socket.fd_index`` field:

+* If the field or the entire ``twin_socket`` object is missing, the server does not support twin-socket mode or decided not to enable it.
+The client can choose whether it wants to proceed without twin-socket mode, or close the connection if not.
+* If ``twin_socket.fd_index`` is present, the client obtains the designated file descriptor from the reply and monitors it for commands from the server.
+* If ``twin_socket.fd_index`` is present, but its value is not a valid index in the file descriptor array, the client must abort and close the connection since it would not be able to receive command from the server.

 The twin-socket feature is optional, so some servers may not support it.
 However, for server implementations that do send server-to-client commands it is